tsztain/SARS-CoV-2_protease_GaMD/README.md

 # SARS-CoV-2_protease_GaMD
-GaMD simulation data, pocket analysis, and HTVS starting from PDB ID 6LU7
+structures from GaMD simulations starting from PDB ID 6LU7

 ### Structures from 2.5 us aggregate GaMD simulations can be found in the folder "Pockets"